-1. CAI Reserve Study Standards®-2023: Reserve study guidelines and reserve study update requirements for common interest developments are set forth in the CAI Reserve Study Standards®-2023 (RSS®-2023) developed by the Community Associations Institute (CAI) in 1998 and revised in July 2023.

-This reserve study is a Level III Reserve Study as defined by the RSS®-2023.
-The standards of service established by the RSS®-2023 include four distinct levels of inquiry as follows:
+1. Reserve Study Levels of Service: The Reserve Study Standards® (RSS®) developed by the Community Associations Institute (CAI) in 2023 include four level of reserve study service for studies conducted for common interest developments (CIDs).
+This reserve study is a Level II Reserve Study as defined by the RSS®.
+The four standards of service established by the RSS® are as follows:

-Level I Reserve Study: A level I reserve study is based on information obtained during a site visit to the subject property by the Reserve Specialist®.
+Level I Reserve Study: A Level I Reserve Study is based on information obtained during a site visit to the subject property by the Reserve Specialist®, and may include data provided by consulting experts, at the discretion of the Reserve Specialist® who is responsible for the reserve study.
 Information regarding the component inventory, current condition and remaining useful life of the common area components may include data which was provided by the client, including property condition assessments, inspections and forensic reports prepared by independent experts.
-The physical assessment activities performed by the Reserve Specialist® during a Level I Reserve Study engagement is not intended to satisfy the inspection requirements of state laws which govern homeowner associations and is not performed in accordance with technical standards for conducting property inspections or condition assessments.
+The physical assessment activities performed by the Reserve Specialist® during a Level I Reserve Study engagement is not intended to satisfy the inspection requirements of state laws which govern CIDs, and is not performed in accordance with technical standards for conducting property inspections or condition assessments.

-Level II Reserve Study: The Level II reserve study process includes a site visit by the Reserve Specialist®.
-The RSS®-2023 recommends that a Level II update be performed every three years as a "Best Practices" guideline.
+Level II Reserve Study: The Level II Reserve Study process includes a site visit by the Reserve Specialist®.
+The RSS® recommends that a Level II update be performed every three years as a "Best Practices" guideline.
 The laws in some states require a site visit/physical examination of the common elements as part of the update process.
-Oregon reserve study statutes do not require a site visit by the reserve study provider after the initial reserve study (Level I) is completed.
+Most state statutes do not require a site visit by the reserve study provider after the initial reserve study (Level I) is completed.

 Level III Reserve Study Update: A Level III reserve study update is an update of a previous study that does not include a site visit by the reserve study provider.
 State law in Oregon requires all homeowner associations formed after 10/23/1999 to conduct a reserve study or update a previous study each year except for a two-unit condominium.
-Associations formed prior to 10/23/1999 are exempt from the reserve study requirements under Oregon law, unless or until a reserve study is conducted by the Association.
-Once an Association formed prior to this date conducts a reserve study for the first time, the study must be updated each year in order to be in compliance with O.R.S.
-94 § 100.